Natural Tissue Antibody, Aging, and Cancer; Mononucleosis; Nutrition in Dental Health; High Points (Collinsonia Root)

 Some hormones have the specific function of releasing cytotrophins.
 Thyroid is one; it promotes growth and repair no doubt by this effect.
 It is necessary for the release of cytotrophins from chromosomes, and development is impaired by its lack (cretinism).

 Sex hormones earmark released cytotrophins for sex cycle purposes.
 Testosterone, with thyroid help, releases them and earmarks them for use by the male gonad.
 They are not available for any other use, such as somatic repair.
-That is why testosterone aggravates gastric ulcer, whereas [this condition] is relieved by the female sex hormone, which is not so exclusive in its earmarking of the cytotrophin.
+That is why testosterone aggravates gastric ulcer, whereas it is relieved by the female sex hormone, which is not so exclusive in its earmarking of the cytotrophin.
 The ovary needs far less of the tissue determinant since it creates far fewer germ cells.

 When the connective tissues become saturated with the cytotrophin-antibody combination, there is a loss of normal elasticity, and the characteristic effects of age set in.